gtzjh/mymodels/README.md

 ### ⚠️ User Responsibility
 By using this software, you agree to:
-- Acknowledge any dependencies (see requirements.txt)
+- Acknowledge any dependencies (see requirements.yml)
 - Conduct domain-specific validation for critical applications
 - Comply with all applicable laws in your jurisdiction